Fraud ring bribed Amazon employees for better online sales, feds allege

 The indictment alleged that employees were bribed to reinstate accounts and goods on Marketplace even after those had been suspended over consumer-safety and intellectual property complaints.

-“Dietary supplements that had been suspended because of customer-safety complaints, household electronics that had been flagged as flammable, [and] consumer goods that had been flagged for intellectual-property violations” were all returned to the platform after bribes were paid, according to a statement from the U.S. Attorney.
+“Dietary supplements that had been suspended because of customer-safety complaints, household electronics that had been flagged as flammable, [and] consumer goods that had been flagged for intellectual-property violations” were all returned to the platform after bribes were paid, according to a statement from the U.S. attorney.

 Bribes also greased the wheels for merchants to sell restricted products — including nutritional supplements and copyrighted media — that Amazon’s regulations otherwise would not have allowed them to list on Marketplace, according to the indictment.